J. J. O'Shee: After years

-His tenacity saw him take his stand in the 1918 Irish general election, where he was defeated by Sinn Féin's Cathal Brugha in the new West Waterford constituency.
+He defended his seat in the 1918 general election, where he was defeated by Sinn Féin's Cathal Brugha in the West Waterford.

-On 1 June 1921 O'Shee married Anne Mary (Nancy), daughter of Thomas B. Naughton, farmer of Killaghy Castle, Mullinahone, Co.
-Tipperary.
+On 1 June 1921 O'Shee married Anne Mary (Nancy), daughter of Thomas B. Naughton, farmer of Killaghy Castle, Mullinahone, County Tipperary.
 They had two sons and four daughters.
 Nancy's family was like O'Shee's fairly affluent rural middle class farmers and professionals.
 Among Nancy's maternal first cousins included Francis Crean and Maj.
 Dr. Thomas Joseph Crean.
 She was also a second cousin of Micheal Heffernan.
 Her mothers family was also related to Charles Kickham.

-James John O'Shee continued to practise law in Clonmel until he retired in 1935.
+O'Shee continued to practise law in Clonmel until he retired in 1935.
 He moved some time later from his home Oak Ville house, on the edge of Clonmel (Which is now the site of a Dunnes Stores) to Pembroke Park, Ballsbridge, Dublin, where he died on 1 January 1946.